cybercongress/go-cyber/docs/cyberd.md

 Search index should be ran in parallel and do not influence work of consensus machine.
 Validator should be able to turn off index support.
 May be even make it a separate daemon.

-<b>Base idea.</b> Always submit new links to index and take rank values from current context (insert in sorted array operation).
+_Base idea._ Always submit new links to index and take rank values from current context (insert in sorted array operation).
 When new rank state is submitted trigger index to update rank values and do sortings (in most cases new arrays will be almost sorted).

 Need to solve problem of adjusting arrays capacity (to not copy arrays each time new linked cid added).
 Possible solution is to adjust capacity with reserve before resorting array.